-Additionally, while the Republic has, to the fullest extent permitted under applicable law, including the U.S. Foreign Sovereign Immunities Act of 1976 and including the limitation mandated by the Constitution of the Dominican Republic which submits to Dominican law and Dominican courts all agreements executed between the Dominican Government and foreign entities or individuals domiciled in the Dominican Republic, irrevocably waived sovereign or other immunity from jurisdiction with respect to any suit, action or proceeding arising from or relating to the bonds or the Republic's failure or alleged failure to perform any obligations under the bonds (whether through service of notice, attachment prior to judgment, attachment in aid of execution, execution or otherwise), there are important exceptions to this waiver.
+Additionally, while the Republic has, to the fullest extent permitted under applicable law, including the U.S. Foreign Sovereign Immunities Act of 1976 and including the limitation mandated by the Constitution of the Dominican Republic which submits to Dominican Law and Dominican Courts all agreements executed between the Dominican Government and foreign entities or individuals domiciled in the Dominican Republic, irrevocably waived sovereign or other immunity from jurisdiction with respect to any suit, action or proceeding arising from or relating to the bonds or the Republic's failure or alleged failure to perform any obligations under the bonds (whether through service of notice, attachment prior to judgment, attachment in aid of execution, execution or otherwise), there are important exceptions to this waiver.
 It may not be possible to enforce in the Republic a judgment based on such a U.S. judgment.
 In addition, under the laws of the Republic, the property and revenues of the Republic are exempt from attachment or other form of execution before or after judgment.
 See "Description of the Bonds-Governing Law" and "-Submission to Jurisdiction."

 Moreover, the Republic has not consented to service or waived sovereign immunity with respect to actions brought against it under the U.S. federal securities laws or any state securities laws.
 In the absence of a waiver of immunity by the Republic with respect to such actions, it would not be possible to obtain a judgment in such an action brought in a U.S. court against the Republic unless such court were to determine that the Republic is not entitled under the U.S. Foreign Sovereign Immunities Act of 1976 to sovereign immunity with respect to such action.
 Further, even if a U.S. judgment could be obtained in any such action under the U.S. Foreign Sovereign Immunities Act of 1976, it may not be possible to enforce in the Republic a judgment based on such a U.S. judgment.
-Execution upon property of the Republic located in the United States to enforce a U.S. judgment may not be possible except under the limited circumstances specified in the U.S. Foreign Sovereign Immunities Act of 1976.
+Execution upon property of the Republic located in the U.S. Foreign Sovereign Immunities Act of 1976.
 See "Enforceability of Civil Liabilities."